 In case of a nuclear war, you probably will not have any warning at all, if you are not in its range of action and out of the fallout zone you should be fine staying at home, otherwise GTFO to safety and plenty of iodine capsules.

 This is probably one of your best options, as the civil unrest might become violent you will not have the possibility to even leave the city.
 There might be periods of no rule of law but you should still stay put and let the situation calm itself down.
-The only time to be worried is if the civil unrest reaches national proportions, in this case, you could have a nation vide nor rule of law for months.
-Luckily enough in most cases, civil unrest doesn’t become violent although through our history the government will do anything in order to keep its power, even if it means to kill its own citizens.
+The only time to be worried is if the civil unrest reaches national proportions, in this case, you could have a nation vide no rule of law for months.
+Luckily enough in most cases, civil unrest doesn’t become violent although through our history we learned that governments will do anything in order to keep their power.

 The last economic collapse happened in 2008 and most people tried to stay home.
-Problem is that if you do not have the means to pay for your mortgage you could end up in the streets as millions of people have experienced.
-This will probably be a global event same as it was in 2008, but this is not one of those SHTF events where things happen quickly, it could be years of worse and worse economic situation which could end up in full economic collapse.
-If you want to prepare yourself for an eventual economic collapse, check out my article Tips for economic collapse preparation, where you will get more than 70 tips on how to prepare for it.
+The problem is that if you do not have the means to pay for your mortgage you could end up in the streets as millions of people have experienced.
+This will probably be a global event the same as it was in 2008, but this is not one of those SHTF events where things happen quickly, it could be years of worse and worse economic situations which could end up in full economic collapse.
+If you want to prepare yourself for an eventual economic collapse, check out my article How to prepare for economic collapse ( In 22 Steps ), where you will get more than 70 tips on how to prepare for it.

 Most people do decide to stay at home even if their home is close to the combat area.
-As the combat area is approaching people to tend to leave their houses and try to go to safety.
-While it is not advised to stay at home during a war in combat area many people have done so, trying to live life as usual.
+As the combat area is approaching, people tend to leave their houses and try to go to safety.
+While it is not advised to stay at home during a war in a combat area many people have done so, trying to live life as usual.

 No matter what kind of SHTF scenario you are facing you should always have 2 plans, one for staying at home and one for bugging out.
 While staying at home at the beginning of the SHTF situation is a viable option you can not stay there forever especially if the SHTF situation is longer than predicted.
 In this case have a good bug out plan, not only consisting of supplies but of ways on how you will make it to your bug out location.